 What is Sandomierz famous for?

 Town and the region in general is famous for loess soil (very fertile for agriculture) consequently for spectacular gorges.
 The must see one is Wąwóz Królowej Jadwigi (Queen Jadwiga gorge) near Saint Jakub church.
-It is around 8 meters high tunel where water and trees roots created breathtaking scenery.
+It is around 8 meters high tunnel where water and trees roots created breathtaking scenery.

-Now I will take you for a walk far from touristic atractions of Sandomierz.
+Now I will take you for a walk far from touristic attractions of Sandomierz.
 On the south end of the town (towards Kraków) stands one strange hill “Salve Regina“.
-The name comes from latin and means “welcome queen”.
+The name comes from Latin and means “welcome queen”.
 It is a cone shaped hill which looks like human made but according to the research it is a natural mound.
 Thanks to its structure it hides a lot of legends and was used as a religious cult since centuries.
 I invite you for a walk there before sunset to see meanders of the Vistula River and on the other side apple orchards.